-Neither too hot nor too cold to work out there, March is perfect for making your home safer and more functional by turning that neglected space from scary to welcoming.
+Neither too hot nor too cold to work out there, spring is perfect for making your home safer and more functional by turning that neglected space from scary to welcoming.
 If the aggravation of clutter alone isn’t enough to get you motivated, ask yourself what unseen dangers lurk in your garage.

 Could something lying on the floor trip you up, leading to bruises or a broken bone?

 How about stuff piled a mile high: you don’t want to be underneath when that old ironing board suddenly hurtles down.

 Are there chemicals or flammable materials stashed haphazardly?
 They can be a fire hazard.
 More on safe storage here.

 You get the picture.
 Now here’s how to tidy up your garage.